-I would like to take a moment to introduce our guest speaker, Jason Smoot, who is the Measure Maintenance and Implementation Lead for the Behavioral Health Measures: Development, Re-evaluation, and Maintenance Contract between CMS and Mathematica.
-He has been with Mathematica for over five years, where he leads measure maintenance activities for the claims-based measures and, most recently, supported creation of the ISR templates and user guides.
-He has worked extensively with quality measures throughout the measure lifecycle in his time at Mathematica.
-He received his master's degree in public policy from the University of Michigan.
-At this time, I will turn the presentation over to our speaker, Jason Smoot.
-Jason, the floor is yours.
+My name is Evette Robinson.
+I am the Program Lead for the IPFQR Program with the [Inpatient] VIQR Support Contractor, and it is my pleasure to introduce you to today, our speaker, Rebecca Edelberg.
+Rebecca is on the Measure Maintenance and Implementation team for the Behavioral Health Measures Development and Inpatient and Outpatient Measure Maintenance contract between CMS and Mathematica.
+She supports measure maintenance activities for the claims-based measures and, most recently, led the development of the ISR templates and user guides.
+She has worked extensively with these measures in her time at Mathematica.
+She received her master's degree in public health with a concentration in health policy and management from Boston University.
+At this time, I will turn the presentation over to our speaker, Rebecca Edelberg.